mtolly/jammittools/README.md

     # Exports a single audio file with a list of parts, mixed together.
     # See below for the syntax of instrument parts.

+    jammittools -t "My Song" -r "Some Artist" -c -y <parts>
+    # Do a "dry run" of audio extraction, which checks if the parts exist
+    # but does not do any conversion.
+Exits with a non-zero code if any
+    # part does not exist.

 Other lesser-used flags:

     -j /path/to/jammit/lib